-Although the public assumes that property prices will plummet after the moratorium period ends by October 2020, bear in mind that it will still not be affordable for everyone.
+Although the public assumes that property prices will plummet after the moratorium period ends by October 2020, bear in mind that property will still not be affordable for everyone.

 This article was translated from ‘4 Ramalan industri hartanah selepas moratorium berakhir pada September 2020 nanti’ by Mursh Matsom.

 The COVID-19 pandemic that has struck the country since early March 2020 has worsened the current real estate market situation.
-Before that, the real estate industry seemed to have gradually recovered from its existing turmoil after the Home Ownership Campaign (HOC) which had successfully sold more than 28,000 residential units.
+Prior to the pandemic, the real estate industry had started to show a gradual improvement after the Home Ownership Campaign (HOC) which had successfully sold more than 28,000 residential units.

 Due to the lack of government’s stimulus injections and packages for the real estate industry in previous years, the first quarter of 2020 had been sluggish for the property market and has distressed many property developers.